Headache, migraine and acupressure

 What Yin & Yang has to do with nasty headaches

-Yin is ascribed feminine qualities, while yang is associated with masculine qualities.
-Nothing in this world is either exclusively yin or yang, everything is a mixture of both - just like us humans.
+Yin is associated with feminine qualities, while yang is associated with masculine qualities.
+Nothing in this world is exclusively yin or yang; everything is a mixture of both—just like us humans.
+Physical health is seen as a harmonious balance of the two forces of yin and yang in the body.
+From time to time, each of us needs more of one than the other.

-Acupressure can help you to harmonize your yin and yang with the help of the respective acupressure points and let your qi, your life energy, flow again.
-This could also have a positive effect on your headaches and give you a greater sense of well-being.
+Acupressure can help you balance your yin and yang and get your qi, your life energy, flowing again by stimulating specific acupressure points.
+This could also have a positive effect on your headaches and make you feel better.

 Let's get to the DIY part: the most important acupressure points for headaches